h5p/h5p-editor-show-when/README.md

 H5PEditor Show When
 ==========

 A widget which makes it possible to make a field show or hide dependent on rules.
-So far, this widget supports toggling visibility based on a list or a library selectors selected value.
+So far, this widget supports toggling visibility based on the value of list, library and boolean fields.

 ## Example of usage
 From semantics.json: